Cooperative Spectrum Sharing Relaying Protocols With Energy Harvesting Cognitive User: The TS-CSS Protocol

-The Time Splitting - Cooperative Spectrum Sharing (TS-CSS) protocol is explained in Fig.\ref{fig:TS-CSS}, where T is assumed to be the block time.
-In this protocol, PT harvests energy for $\beta \T$ of the time, and the remaining $(1-\beta) \T$ time is divided equally into information processing at ST and message transmission from ST to PR and SR i.e, $(1-\beta) \T/2$ time is used for information processing and $(1-\beta) \T/2$ time is used in message transmission to PR and SR from ST. Further, out of the allocated $(1-\beta) \T/2$ time for transmission, $\alpha$ of the fraction is used for ST-PR transmission and the remaining $(1-\alpha)$ for ST-SR transmission.
-Note that there is a two-fold time splitting, so there are two independent parameters, $\alpha$ and $\beta$.
+The TS-CSS protocol is explained in Fig. \ref{fig:TS-CSS}, where T is assumed to be the block time.
+In this protocol, ST harvests energy during $\beta \T$ of the time, and the remaining $(1-\beta) \T$ time is divided equally into information processing at ST and message transmission from ST to PR and SR i.e., $(1-\beta) \T/2$ time is used for information processing and $(1-\beta) \T/2$ time is used in message transmission to PR and SR from ST. Further, out of the allocated $(1-\beta) \T/2$ time for transmission, a fraction $\alpha$ is used for ST-PR transmission and the remaining $(1-\alpha)$ for ST-SR transmission.
+Note that there is a two-fold time splitting, which implies to two independent parameters, $\alpha$ and $\beta$.